worldwatching/wallofcaution/index.md

 ## Introduction
-### I am Shadab Nazmi, a senior data journalist with BBC News in New Delhi India.
-I analyse, visualise data for storytelling.
+###  👋 I am Shadab Nazmi, a senior data journalist with BBC News in New Delhi, India.
+I analyse, visualise data for storytelling in six Indian and four South Asian languages.
 ---

 ### Charts & Graphics